markostanimirovic/juliette/README.md

 ## Description

 Juliette is a reactive state management container inspired by [NgRx](https://ngrx.io/).
-It reduces NgRx boilerplate, simplifies the configuration, facilitates state accessibility and introduces NgRx architecture into the framework independent world.
+It reduces Redux boilerplate, eliminates reducer's ifology, simplifies the configuration and introduces NgRx architecture into the framework independent world.
 Juliette is a TypeScript friendly library and can be used in Angular, React or any JavaScript application.